centrum-next/centrum_artworks/README.md

 # centrum artwork

-This artwork is CC BY-SA 4.0 or later which is drawed by Mert Gör hwpplayer1.
+This artwork is CC BY-SA 4.0 or later which is drawn by Mert Gör hwpplayer1.

 ![Centrum Next artwork](next_centrum.png)